camillefrayssinhes/thepandassurfers.github.io/index.md

 In the following plot, we add all the positive and negative scores separately, and we plot them respectively with the stock price.
 The idea is to identify the days for which a lot of famous people have talked about Apple positively or negatively.
 Indeed, if poorly influential people have talked about Apple, their score will be low and won't contribute a lot to the total score!

-The significant peaks at the beginning of 2016 correspond to the FBI story.
+The significant peak at the beginning of 2016 corresponds to the FBI story.
+What happened at this date?
+Apple has become embroiled in a very <a href="https://www.nasdaq.com/articles/will-apple-inc.-aapl-stock-feel-a-bite-from-the-fbi-2016-02-23"> public battle with the FBI </a> over whether or not the tech firm should unlock an iPhone used by one of the shooters in the San Bernardino terror attacks.
+The media had a field day !
+This debate could have gone either way for the Apple stock.
+On the one hand, the media could have highlighted Apple's refusal to design a program to unlock iPhones underscores the company's hardline against violating customer privacy, and this likely gave customers another reason to choose Apple products.
+On the other hand, the media could have shifted the narrative and painted Apple in a negative light for obstructing an investigation into a terror plot, and this could have severely affected the Apple stock.

 Unfortunately, the plot does not give us a lot of information about the correlation between the fame score and the stock market.
 We performed a statistical analysis and the Pearson correlation coefficient is ………
 RAJOUTER PEARSON CORR